simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 In the early morning we started west again, climbing up and down the numerous canyons and spurs that intersected the southern side of the mountains.
 Some of the canyons were difiicult to cross.
 The Mongol guide from Udzen-Wang insisted that we should continue our journey westward.

 About three o’clock in the afternoon we succeeded in crossing a low sandy ridge to the southwest and found ourselves in sight of a vast gravel plain with faint outlines of rocky mountains to the far south.
-Our drivers knew nothing about the route and from the existing maps we could only find the direction of the Yum-beise kiiren.
+Our drivers knew nothing about the route and from the existing maps we could only find the direction of the Yum-beise küren.
 We all were of the opinion that our Mongol guide was a failure and that the old man was guiding us in the wrong direction.
 I therefore questioned our Tibetan who knew the camel trail well and he was positive that our route lay south across the gravel plain.
-After a long argument, the Mongol guide confessed that he was guiding us toward the relay station of Yum-beise kiiren.
+After a long argument, the Mongol guide confessed that he was guiding us toward the relay station of Yum-beise küren.
 We therefore decided to follow the indications of our Tibetan and cross the plain southward.

 We endeavored to obtain some information from Mongol women, who lived in a felt tent completely hidden in one of the deeper canyons.
 Their men folk were away and the women knew nothing about the route.
 We had to rely on the knowledge of our Tibetan.